mariokreitz/mariokreitz/README.md

 - 🤝 I have successfully completed [Learnpaths from freecodecamp.org](https://www.freecodecamp.org/MarioKreitz)

-- 📄 My LUA projects for World of Warcraft [https://wago.io/p/Wurstblinker](https://wago.io/p/Wurstblinker)

-- 👨‍💻 All of my projects are available at [https://mariokreitz.github.io/#projects](https://mariokreitz.github.io/#projects)
+- 👨‍💻 All of my projects are available at [https://mariokreitz.github.io/](https://mariokreitz.github.io/)

-- 📝 I regularly write articles on [https://mariokreitz.github.io/#welcome-section](https://mariokreitz.github.io/#welcome-section)

 - 📫 How to reach me **mario.kreitz@web.de**